 My answer is always the same.
+You need a marketing platform.
 Sales and marketing skills are increasingly important if you want to get your stories published in this highly competitive print media field.

 Assuming that your writing is publishable, your success or failure as a freelance travel writer will be determined almost entirely by your sales and marketing abilities.
 This is a bold statement.

 For the professional 21st century travel writer this means you need a marketing platform.
 It’s no longer a ‘nice-to-have’ option.
 In fact, it’s critical to succeed.

 Up until 2010 you could slide by with just a decent story idea and a well-crafted query letter.
 But since then, hordes of travel writers and bloggers entered the arena.
 If you want to stand out from the thousands of other travel writers and bloggers, you need a marketing platform.

 In today’s terms, that means a convincing online presence.
 Without it, you’re not likely to progress any further than writing for other people’s travel websites.